wixtoolset/web/root/documents/development/wips/0000-template-wix-improvement-proposal.html.md

 ---
 wip: # from issue tracker goes here
 type: Process | Feature (pick one)
-author: Your Name (email at address.com)
+by: Your Name (email at address.com)
 title: Template WiX Improvement Proposal
 draft: true
 ---